Piemonte – Territory

 Three lakes: Lake Maggiore, which marks the border with Lombardy and penetrates in Switzerland, and two smaller lakes, Lake Orta and Lake Viverone.

 The mountains of Piedmont and protected areas, including Gran Paradiso National Park and Val Grande National Park, are the perfect scenary for outdoor sports and snow activities.
 It’s no coincidence that in 2006 Piedmont has hosted the Winter Olympics and Sestrière, in Susa Valley, has been chosen as the site of the Ski World Cup.

+On the piedmontese territory it is possible to organize wonderful walks and challenging hiking on the paths of Monviso.
 Lake Maggiore and Lake Orta are a good choice for practicing sailing, windsurfing and canoeing.

 Bike paths along the Po river and in the territory of Vercelli .